LeonisX/language-assistant/README.md

 * Templates to separate folder

-* Users WordBank (randomly data for now)
+* v Users WordBank (randomly data for now)
-* WatchScript: connect to it
+* v WatchScript: connect to it

 ### TODO DBs